Facts About Distracted Driving

 While the government is encouraging an increase in awareness about distracted driving, the laws about it have to be mandated at the state-level.
 In Colorado, it is illegal for novice drivers to use a phone while driving, even if it’s hands-free and it is illegal for any driver to text while driving as well.

 At the Tenge Law Firm, we have the experience you need if you’ve been injured in a car accident from a distracted driver or otherwise.
-Our Denver injury lawyers can determine who was at fault for your accident and the best way to get you compensation for your injuries.
+Our Denver distracted driver accident lawyers can determine who was at fault for your accident and the best way to get you compensation for your injuries.
 If you are in need of a Denver or Boulder car accident attorney, please contact us today or call (303) 502-5587.

 Todd is very thorough, diligent and knowledgable in his litigation skills and also exhibits professional decorum with clients and defense counsel.